sheysheyM/Priv360-PETs-artifact/README.md

 This submission is **not** intended to claim full result reproduction.
 The raw datasets, generated paper outputs, and complete reproduction environment are not included in this repository.

+Priv360 protects VR users from re-identification by injecting noise into the head movement data transmitted during 360° video streaming.
+A lightweight prediction step reconstructs a usable signal from the noise, maintaining streaming quality without exposing the true head pose.
+This artifact provides the source code for evaluating the privacy–utility tradeoff across multiple attacker models and noise levels.

 ## What is included

 The artifact contains the code path corresponding to the paper's attack-and-defense evaluation: